jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

   * Connection leaks that could occur under heavy and sudden load have been addressed.
-  * The nginx status endpoint is now available and enabled by default for localhost access for each chef-server node via [`/nginx_status`](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) See 'nginx' in the configuration section below.
+  * The nginx status endpoint is now available and enabled by default for localhost access for each cinc-server node via [`/nginx_status`](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) See 'nginx' in the configuration section below.
   * An issue where mismatched cases would prevent LDAP login has been